A Quadrathlon is an endurance multisport event with disciplines in swimming, running cycling and kayaking, basically a triathlon with a paddle leg.

 In December 2015 Logistics Events Australia took over from Save the Children as the event manager.

-The rescheduled Murray Quad will now take place on Saturday 19 November 2016 and we’re sure it will be a highlight in the years to come on the Australian and International multi-sports calendar.
+The rescheduled Murray Quad will finally toke place on Saturday 19 November 2016 and was a spectacular success with Michael Faustmann crowned Australia’s First Diamond Man and Kelly Honess Australia’s First Diamond Woman.
+Thus, establishing late November as the ideal time to hold the Murray Quad and we are sure it will be a highlight in the years to come on the Australian and International multi-sports calendar.

 Murray River Region